mayarocc/Employee-Attrition-Analysis/README.md

   - Changing data types.
   - Exploratory Data Analysis (EDA).
 - **Matplotlib & Seaborn**: Libraries for data visualization.
-  - Creating plots and charts to visualize trends and patterns.
 - **Scikit-learn**: Used for preprocessing and machine learning.
   - Feature discretization, normalization, and encoding.
   - Train-test split for model evaluation.